Dear Parents, Guardians, Faculty, Staff, Students, Alumni, the Graduates of 2020 and 2021, Distinguished Guests, Ladies, and Gentlemen

 Our IATF assures us that we too would have 70% of Filipinos vaccinated by end of 2021.

 However, at the rate we are going, more likely if ever, we may have sufficient vaccines only by mid-year 2022, in time for the national elections.

-Of course, this means shutting down factories, hotels, malls, curtailment of travel, and transport of goods and services, causing massive unemployment and food insecurity.
+Of course, these means shutting down of factories, hotels, malls, curtailment of travel and transport of goods and services, causing massive unemployment and food insecurity.
 Our people are suffering and we have to raise ourselves out of this recession as soon as possible.

-The challenge is carefully calibrating the deployment of vaccines as they become available, particularly for NCR and Regions III and IVA and other urban centers like Cebu, Davao, and Baguio where rates of infections are highest and where most factories and productive enterprises are located.
+The challenge is carefully calibrating the deployment of vaccines as they become available, particularly for NCR and Regions III and IVA and other urban centers like Cebu, Davao and Baguio where rates of infections are highest and where most of factories and productive enterprises are located.

 Of course, this is easier said than done although in fairness, the national and relevant local governments, are doing their best.